A classification of smooth embeddings of 4-manifolds in 7-space, II

 From now on unless otherwise stated, we assume the following:

 $\bullet$ {\it $N$ is a closed connected orientable 4-manifold and $f:N\to\R^7$ is an embedding}.

 It was known that $\Emb^7(S^4)$ with the embedded connected sum operation is a group isomorphic to $\Z_{12}$ [Ha66].
 The group $\Emb^7(S^4)$ acts on the set $\Emb^7(N)$ by connected summation of embeddings $g:S^4\to\R^7$ and $f:N\to\R^7$ whose images are contained in disjoint cubes.
-It was known that {\it for $H_1(N)=0$ the orbit space of this action $\Emb^7(S^4)\to\Emb^7(N)$ maps bijectively under $BH$ (defined in a different way) to $\im(BH)$. } This follows by [BH70, Theorems 1.6 and 2.1] and smoothing theory [BH70, p.
-156], cf. [Ha67, Ha, Bo71, Fu94].
+It was known that {\it for $H_1(N)=0$ the orbit space of this action $\Emb^7(S^4)\to\Emb^7(N)$ maps bijectively under $\varkappa $ (defined in a different way) to $\im\varkappa $. } This follows by [BH70, Theorems 1.6 and 2.1] and smoothing theory [BH70, p.
+156].

 {\bf Addendum \Adm.} {\it Let $N$ be a closed connected 4-manifold such that $H_1(N)=0$.
 For each pair of embeddings $f:N\to\R^7$ and $g:S^4\to\R^7$ } \quad Here the first equality follows by the definition of the Bo\'echat-Haefliger invariant, and the second equality is proved in \S3.